George V. Higgins: Life and career

 Higgins was born in Brockton, Massachusetts, grew up in the nearby town of Rockland and attended Boston College, where he was editor of the campus literary magazine, Stylus, and graduated in 1961.
-He received an MA degree from Stanford University in 1965, and a law degree from Boston College in 1967.
+In 1965, he received an MA from Stanford University; in 1967, a JD from Boston College.
 His full name was George Vincent Higgins II, after an uncle living in Randolph, but he dropped the numeric (unofficially) in midlife.
 His books were all published as by George V. Higgins.
 He was married twice, first to Elizabeth Mulkerin Higgins (divorced 1979); second to Loretta Cubberley Higgins.

 Higgins worked as a deputy assistant attorney general for the Commonwealth, and an Assistant United States Attorney and a journalist and newspaper columnist before becoming a novelist.
 He wrote for the Associated Press, The Boston Globe, the Boston Herald American, and the Wall Street Journal.
 He spent seven years in anti-organized-crime government positions, including Assistant U.S. Attorney for Massachusetts.
 He entered private practice of law in 1973, and was active for ten years.
 During those years he represented several famous figures, such as Eldridge Cleaver (although he withdrew from the case after conflict with Cleaver) and G. Gordon Liddy.
 He was a professor at Boston College and Boston University.

-He died of a heart attack a week before his 60th birthday at his home in Milton, Massachusetts.
+He died of a heart attack at age 59 at his home in Milton, Massachusetts.